Transformer-Progressive Mamba Network for Lightweight Image Super-Resolution: Further Analysis

-Our AHFRM aims to refine the high-frequency information that is often lost after being processed by the Transformer and Mamba blocks.
 Fig.~\ref{fig:high_frequency} visualizes the effectiveness of our AHFRM using its intermediate features.
 Fig.~\ref{fig:high_frequency} (a) shows the features before and after the AHFRM module; the attenuated high-frequency textures become significantly clearer after modeling because we use undecayed high-frequency information as a supplement to guide the restoration of the degraded HF content.
 Fig.~\ref{fig:high_frequency} (b) further demonstrates the superiority of this method.
 The restored high-frequency feature $\boldsymbol{X}_{hf}$ in Fig.~\ref{fig:AHFRM} possesses visibly clearer textures than the degraded feature $\boldsymbol{X}_{lf}$.
 After an adaptive and weighted fusion, the resulting feature $\boldsymbol{X}_{sum}$ has shown superior, clearer edges prior to further convolutional processing, which confirms that our high-frequency targeted refinement is significantly effective.